marciogualtieri/blockchain/README.md

 ## Design

-I'm implementing specifically the 2nd round consensus verification, that is, the following Go function:
+I'm specifically implementing the 2nd round consensus verification on the final TX-Block, that is, the following Go function:

     func (node Node) VerifyFinalBlockConsensusSignature(txBlock block.TXBlock) (bool, error) { ... }

-This function receives a final block and validates its signature map using a Schnorr multisignature scheme.
+This function receives a final block and validates its signature map using the Schnorr multi-signature scheme.

-It's based on the following C++ function from Zalliqa's [source code](https://github.com/Zilliqa/Zilliqa/tree/master/src/libNode):
+It's based on the following C++ function from [Zalliqa's source code](https://github.com/Zilliqa/Zilliqa/tree/master/src/libNode):

     bool Node::VerifyFinalBlockCoSignature(const TxBlock& txblock) { ... }

-The implementation also includes all supporting code, including the supporting code necessary for testing.
+My implementation also includes all supporting code, including supporting code necessary for testing.

 The following UML diagrams shows the classes (Golang's receivers) implemented in the code: